 - Goal #3: Engage System-Level Leaders on Findings Specific to Children 0-5 and Implications for the Health Aspects of Kindergarten Readiness (HAKR) Metrics Focused on Social-Emotional Health & Follow-Up to Developmental Screening

-OPIP recently had the opportunity to lead a meeting on Galvanizing Action for Children with Health Complexity in Douglas County (add internal link to presentations page).
+OPIP recently had the opportunity to lead a meeting on Galvanizing Action for Children with Health Complexity in Douglas County.
 This meeting was hosted by The Ford Family Foundation and supported by services of local community partners who are part of the Douglas County Steering Committee.
 This meeting provided the opportunity to work toward four objectives:

 - To provide an overview of the child health complexity data specific to Douglas County